Same-sex marriage in Guerrero: Background

-The first same-sex marriage in Guerrero was announced for 28 September 2013, but did not actually occur until 5 June 2014 in the town of Teloloapan, witnessed by Mayor Ignacio Valladares.
-Valladares approved the couple's request for a marriage license based on the Supreme Court's 2012 ruling that prohibiting same-sex marriage is unconstitutional.
-However, the Civil Code of Guerrero did not allow for same-sex marriage at the time.
-Lawyers for the state declared the marriage "illegal and void" and indicated that Valladares could be prosecuted.
-On 20 December 2014, a same-sex marriage ceremony was held in the city of Chilapa de Álvarez though the civil marriage was conducted in Iztapalapa in Mexico City.
-The couple expressed that they felt it was important for them to have a celebration complete with rings from their godparents, vows, and a toast with their friends and families in the city where they live and work, to help other same-sex couples gain societal acceptance.
+Media outlets reported that the first same-sex marriage in Guerrero would take place on 28 September 2013; however, the wedding did not actually occur until 5 June 2014, in Teloloapan.
+City officials cited a 2012 Supreme Court ruling concerning Oaxaca, which had ordered the state to recognize three same-sex marriages, to justify issuing a marriage license to the couple.
+At the time, the Civil Code of Guerrero did not permit same-sex marriage.
+State lawyers argued that the marriage was "illegal and void" and indicated that the city officials involved could face prosecution.
+On 20 December 2014, a same-sex marriage ceremony was held in Chilapa de Álvarez, although the marriage was registered in Iztapalapa in Mexico City.
+The couple stated that it was "important for them to have a celebration complete with rings from their godparents, vows, and a toast with their friends and families in the city where they live and work, to help other same-sex couples gain societal acceptance."